msiemaszko/Boat-Controller-Python-API-For-NodeMCU/README.md

 In the future i will include the code from the NodeMCU that controls the boat.

 Version controll:
-    -Version 1 completed on 27 February 2023:
+- Version 1 completed on 27 February 2023:
         Initial UI without Automatic functionality.
-    -Version 2 completed on 01 March 2023
+- Version 2 completed on 01 March 2023:
         Updated UI with added Output side bar.
-    -Version 3 completed on 03 March 2023
+- Version 3 completed on 03 March 2023:
-        Added autoatic functionality to control dual motors with set of commands -Version 4 completed on 08 March 2023
+        Added autoatic functionality to control dual motors with set of commands
+- Version 4 completed on 08 March 2023:
         Added updating outputs coming from a webserver